Can you send me an application?

 Does Katz offer classes on a non-degree basis?

-Students may apply as a "special student" through the Katz School's Office of Student Records at 412-648-1666.
-With approval, students may take a maximum of nine credits as a non-degree student.
+Students may apply as a "non-degree" student or for a non-degree program such as a credential.
+With approval, students may take a maximum of twelve credits as a non-degree student.
 If you eventually decide to enroll in an MBA program, any credits you take will transfer into the program.

 May I schedule a campus tour or class observation?